PrairieLearn/PrairieLearn/doc/writingTests.md

 * Rather than continually generating new random variants for each question, the test maintains a pool of possible variants for each question and selects from there.
 This is done to provide better statistics on question variants.
 To change this, set the `variantsPerQuestion` option, or set `unlimitedVariants: true` to use unlimited variants.

+## Test and question instances and resetting tests

+PrairieLearn distinguishes between *tests* and *test instances*.
+A *test* is determined by the code in the `course/tests`, and is something like "Midterm 1".
+Given a test, PrairieLearn needs to generate the random set of questions and question variants for each student, and it is this selection that is the *test instance* for the student.
+There is only one copy of each test, but every student has their own test instance.
+Once test instances have been generated they are stored persistently in the database, and they aren't automatically regenerated if the test code or configuration changes.
+This is a safety mechanism to avoid having student’s tests deleted/regenerated during an exam just because an instructor makes some minor change (e.g., changing the end date of a test).

+However, if you want to force the regeneration of test instances then you can do so with the “reset” button on the test “Admin” page.
+While writing a test you might need to do this many times.
+Once a test is live, you should of course be very careful about doing this (basically, don’t do it on a production server once a test is underway).

+Just like tests, PrairieLearn also distinguishes between *questions* and *question instances*.
+The *question* is the code in `course/questions`, which a particular randomly generated variant of the question is stored as a *question instance*.
+When PrairieLearn generates a test instance for a student, it also generates question instances for all the questions in that test.
+Just like test instances, the question instances are not automatically regenerated when an instructor changes the question code or configuration.
+To force a new question instance to be generated, either the test needs to be "reset", or (on a "homework"-type test) the student can get the question wrong and choose "Do this question again", which generates a new random question instance.

 ## Server modes